Exclusive: Twitter to conclude sale deliberations this month - sources

 Dorsey, who returned to Twitter as chief executive more than a year ago, has been part of Disney's board since 2013.

-(Reporting by Liana B. Baker and Jessica Toonkel in New York; Additional reporting by Greg Roumeliotis in New York; Editing by Matthew Lewis)
+(Reporting by Liana B. Baker and Jessica Toonkel in New York; Additional reporting by Greg Roumeliotis in New York; Editing by Matthew Lewis and Andrew Hay)